 This is where you will include your self-employment income.
 Include your business name, federal ID, address, date placed in service, accounting method, income and expenses.

-List all business asset acquisitions and dispositions, a description, the date acquired, cost, date sold, sales price, prior depreciation schedule.
+List all business asset acquisitions and dispositions, a description, the date acquired, cost, date sold, sales price from bill of sale, prior depreciation schedule.

-This is where you list your medical and dental expenses, taxes paid, interest paid, contributions and miscellaneous deductions.
+This is where you list your medical and dental expenses, taxes paid, interest paid, contributions and miscellaneous income tax deductions.

 Include which W-2 job your expenses were incurred for.
 List expenses such as travel expenses, parking fees, tolls, meals & entertainment, vehicle total mileage vs business mileage.